 - 1 tablespoon brown sugar

-- 2 (15-ounce) cans light or dark kidney beans, rinsed and drained
+- 2 cans (15-ounces each) light or dark kidney beans, rinsed and drained (see note)

 - Shredded cheddar cheese